The West Coast Consortium for Technology & Innovation in Pediatrics

 Grant in 2020

-Diatech Diabetes is a MedTech startup focused on improving the lives of diabetes patients through innovative monitoring solutions.
-The company has developed SmartFusion, a system designed for insulin pumps that enhances the accuracy of insulin delivery while detecting potential infusion set failures.
-By integrating its software with insulin pumps, SmartFusion utilizes an algorithm that processes data from the pump, continuous glucose monitors, and individual patient infusion habits.
-This personalized approach enables patients to effectively monitor their insulin dosages, reducing complications and tailoring treatment to their specific needs.
+Diatech Diabetes is a MedTech startup focused on improving the lives of individuals with diabetes through innovative monitoring solutions.
+The company has developed SmartFusion, a sophisticated system designed for insulin pumps that enhances the accuracy of insulin delivery and detects infusion set failures.
+By integrating its software with existing insulin pumps, SmartFusion utilizes data from the pump, continuous glucose monitors, and the patient's infusion habits.
+This approach allows for personalized insulin management, enabling patients to better monitor their daily dosages and reduce the risk of complications.
+Diatech Diabetes aims to provide tailored solutions that address the unique needs of diabetes patients, ultimately promoting better health outcomes.

 AudioCardio